School and Group Information

 The following guidelines are of special importance:

 • In order to guarantee access to the park, groups of more than 10 people need to have a confirmed reservation.
-Please give your printed reservation confirmation sheet to park staff when you arrive in Coloma.
+This includes commercial and school groups.
+Reservations can be made by calling Reserve California at 866.240.4655.
+Commerical groups will be required to pay the bus fee upon arrival at the museum.
+School groups with a reservation through Reserve California do not pay day use fees.
+Groups not associated with a school group will pay the individual per vehicle day use fee.
+When you arrive at the park, please give your printed reservation confirmation sheet to park staff.
 Groups without reservations may be turned away if they arrive at the park when it is at capacity.
 (CCR 4326)

 • All students should wear a name tag identifying their school or tour company's name.

 • The suggested ratio of chaperones is one adult for every ten students.

 • With confirmed reservations, the park waives day-use fees for public and private school groups, K – 12.
 Commercial companies bringing school groups pay a commercial park use fee.
 Other large groups pay the per vehicle day use fee.

 • Arrange for your field trip well in advance.
 If possible, consider your trip for the fall because of heavy school use in the spring.

 Marshall Gold Discovery State Historic Park offers a Junior Ranger Program to school groups and visitors alike.

 If you are a teacher and would like to participate please click on the link below to download and print copies of the booklet.
 Use it just in the classroom, or print copies for students to bring on their visit to the park.